 Eliza let go of the fence and turned toward the sound.

 Two men stood together across the street, and each held a bucket of thick, black stuff, with a brush.
 They tipped their heads toward the women and smiled.
 “Mornin’ to you,” the elder one called out.
 “You enjoying Ireland, then?”

 Eliza and Grace crossed the road to say hello.
 Eliza stared at the men’s buckets, while the younger man dipped his brush into a tar-like substance, and glommed it onto the iron bars as the rain increased.
 “That’s paint?
 You’re painting the fence.
 In the rain?”

 The elder man grinned.
 “Ah, darlin’ if we waited for the rain to stop, we’d never get anything done in Ireland.”

 There it was.
-All the women’s tourist speculations and questions were answered in a single comment by an Irishman.
+Their tourist speculations and questions were answered in a single response by one Irishman.